rdustinb/GAPy/README.md

 ## Synopsis

 GAPy (pronounced "Gee - Aee - Pie") is an assortment of Python scripts that FPGA developers can use to automate code development and work flow.
+These tools are Python3-based only and will not support the old Python2 constructs.

 ***getInstance.py*** - A script that will parse a user-specified HDL file's port list and parameter list, converting it to a block of code used for instantiation that is accessible from the user's OS Clipboard.